How many people live in subsidized housing in North Dakota?

 North Dakota, 2023

-Thirty-five percent of households living in subsidized housing in North Dakota are headed by people age 62 and older, the minimum age for Social Security eligibility.
-People aged 25 to 50 were considered “prime-age workers,” and households led by this group made up 41% of all households in subsidized housing.
-This data highlights the distribution of household heads in subsidized housing by age group, showing a significant presence of older adults and prime-age workers.
+Thirty-five percent of households living in subsidized housing are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
+People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 41% of all households in subsidized housing.

 Change location to see this data for other areas